 Fast, Shallow Breathing

-If you’re stressed or very anxious, you’ll take faster, more shallow breaths than normal.
-This is part of your body’s “fight or flight” response, but if it goes on too long, it can lead to what’s called hyperventilation, or “over breathing.”
+If you’re stressed or very anxious, you’ll take faster, more shallow breaths than usual.
+This is part of your body’s “fight or flight” response.
+But if it goes on too long, it can lead to what’s called hyperventilation, or “over-breathing.”
 It makes you feel like you can’t get enough air.

 You Get Easily Winded When You’re Active

 This could be a sign of anemia, a problem that happens when you don’t have enough iron.
 You need iron to help your blood carry oxygen throughout your body.
 If you’re not getting enough, it can make you feel short of breath or have chest pain when you exercise.
-You may also feel run down, weak, or hear a pounding in your ears.
+You may also feel run-down, feel weak, or hear a pounding in your ears.

-It’s common to have low iron, especially for women or vegetarians and vegans.
-The problem is usually easy to treat, though -- you can eat more iron-rich foods (like lean meat, beans, or dark, leafy greens) or take an iron supplement.
+Low iron is common, especially for women, vegetarians, and vegans.
+The problem is usually easy to treat, though: You can eat more iron-rich foods (like lean meat, beans, or dark, leafy greens) or take an iron supplement.
 Your doctor can help you figure out the best fix for you.

 Sudden Shortness of Breath